 This policy was written and reviewed in reference to the latest advice and guidance from the DfE, Ofsted and numerous specialist associations including CEOP.
 Staff, governors, parents and children have been consulted on the contents.

 All members of the school community have access to this policy.
-In order to access ICT services within the school, children, parents and members of staff must agree to uphold our “Acceptable use policy” (appendix).
+In order to access ICT services within the school, children, parents and members of staff must agree to uphold our “Acceptable use policy”.
 Members of staff are required to sign this during their induction process.
-Parents sign the “Home-School Agreement” (appendix) on admission to the school.
+Parents sign the “Home-School Agreement” on admission to the school.

-All members of staff are aware of and able to recognise e-safety issues.
+All members of staff are aware of and able to recognise online-safety issues.

 Children are involved in developing awareness campaigns for the wider school community all through the year.